 13. US 41 Bicycle Route Proposed Alignment - Presentation

-Gary Harrell introduced Patty Huff from the Adventure Cycling a nonprofit member organization focused on travel by bicycle which had done a presentation for the BPAC.
+Gary Harrell introduced Patty Huff from the Adventure Cycling Association; a nonprofit member organization focused on travel by bicycle which had done a presentation for the BPAC.
 She gave a history and background of the US Bicycle Route (USBR) System and presented a draft proposed alignment of USBR 15 in Charlotte, Lee, and Collier Counties for public input.
 The existing segment of USBR 15 is 14 miles long from the Georgia State Line to Madison, Florida (Madison County).
 There is a proposal to extend the Route from Madison to Miami for an additional 496 miles via Charlotte, Lee, and Collier Counties.
 The proposed route map and proposed road-by-road direction in Charlotte, Lee and Collier was shown in the presentation.

 At the February 25, 2021 Bicycle/Pedestrian Advisory Committee (BPAC) Meeting, the